KDE/kde-builder/doc/using-kde-builder/tips-and-tricks.md

 # Tips and Tricks

-- Use `kde-builder --rebuild-failures` (potentially with `--no-src`) to rebuild modules that failed to build during the last kde-builder run.
-This is particularly useful when a silly local error breaks an important module and several dozen dependent modules.
+- Use `kde-builder --rebuild-failures` (potentially with `--no-src`) to rebuild projects that failed to build during the last kde-builder run.
+This is particularly useful when a silly local error breaks an important project and several dozen dependent projects.

-- Use the `--no-stop-on-failure` command-line option (or the corresponding configuration file option) to make kde-builder not abort after the first module fails to build.
+- Use the `--no-stop-on-failure` command-line option (or the corresponding configuration file option) to make kde-builder not abort after the first project fails to build.

 - Either way if you're running kde-builder frequently as part of a debug/build/debug cycle, don't forget to throw `--no-src` on the command line as appropriate.
-If the build failed halfway through it is likely that all source updates completed, even for modules kde-builder didn't try to build.
+If the build failed halfway through it is likely that all source updates completed, even for projects kde-builder didn't try to build.

-- It is possible to build many module types that are not official KDE projects.
+- It is possible to build many project types that are not official KDE projects.
-  This may be needed for upstream dependencies or simply because you only need a module to support your KDE-based workspace or application.
+  This may be needed for upstream dependencies or simply because you only need a project to support your KDE-based workspace or application.

 - There are many ways to have kde-builder find the right configuration.
-If you have only a single configuration you want then a ~/.kdesrc-buildrc might be the right call.
-If you want to support multiple configurations, then you can create multiple directories and have a file "kdesrc-buildrc" in each directory, which kde-builder will find if you run the script from that directory.
+If you have only a single configuration you want then a ~/.config/kde-builder.yaml might be the right call.
+If you want to support multiple configurations, then you can create multiple directories and have a file "kde-builder.yaml" in each directory, which kde-builder will find if you run the KDE Builder from that directory.

 - Don't forget to have kde-builder update itself from git!

 - You can use the "branch" and "tag" options to kde-builder to manually choose the proper git branch or tag to build.
-With KDE modules you should not normally need this.
-If even these options are not specific enough, then consider the "revision" option, or manage the source code manually and use `--no-src` for that module.
+With KDE projects you should not normally need this.
+If even these options are not specific enough, then consider the "revision" option, or manage the source code manually and use `--no-src` for that project.

 - You can refer to option values that have been previously set in your kde-builder configuration file, by using the syntax ${option-name}.
 If this is